fudge88/miumiu/README.md

 #### Sorting and Searching
 > **Customer:**
 >> - As a customer i would like to be able to filter my search preference
->> - As a customer i would like to have more than one way to specify my search
+>> - As a customer i would like to have more than one way to filter my search
 >> - As a customer i would like an easy-to-follow navigation

 #### Purchasing and Checkout
 > **Customer:**
 >> - As a customer i would like to be able to alter my basket
->> - As a customer i would like a quick and simple to follow checkout
+>> - As a customer i would like a quick and simple checkout process
 >> - As a customer i would like a successful payment page with a summary of my order
->> - As a customer i would like a pre-filled form for my details at checkout
+>> - As a customer i would like a pre-filled details at checkout

 ---